Best Password Manager 2020: 1Password vs LastPass vs Dashlane

 And, you need to choose the right one for your purpose.
 In this article, we will be helping you pick the best password manager out there.

 Released 11 years back, LastPass is one of the most popular password managers out there.
 In the previous years, the developers have been adding so many features to the service.
-Right now, this is one of the highly recommended password managers in the market.
 Let’s see how this one performs in real life.

 Design & UI